theredsix/cerebellum/README.md

 })();
 ```

-## Example Breakdown
+## Examples

-The `example/google.ts` file showcases the basic usage of Cerebellum AI:
+See the `/example` folder for more usage examples including form filling and prompt instruction tuning.

 ## License